Ananthu89/NDMC-VL-Workshop-IITB-2023/README.md

 Here you will find a package in `R` for modelling the visceral leishmaniasis transmission cycle in India.

 1. **Read this first and save your time!.** <br/>
 You can see five Sections (I-V) below.
 Section I is for everyone.
 Section II is not relevant for those familiar with `RStudio` and `R` and have already installed the `pomp` package (as recommended in advance).
 Section III is for those unfamiliar with `R` and `C`.
-Sections IV and V are meant for those want to adapt the scripts for their specific needs.
+Sections IV and V are meant for those who want to adapt the scripts for their specific needs.

 2. **Meant for whom?** <br/>
 Even for those without any understanding of programming languages, if they have a quantitative background (a masters or 4-year bachelors) and/or basic research experience in mathematical modelling, it should be possible to follow the instructions and use the scripts in the existing forms or adapt for their needs.